gilons/square1-blog/README.md

 I have added a search functionality that enables the user to search for posts by title, content/description and, user_name at the same time.
 This is very handy if you want to know the posts create by users having a particular name and to also filter the posts by any of those fields.
 It should be noted that the search is performed efficiently and with performance using eloquent query builder.

-The application is SEO optimized and benchmarked using google lighhouse.
+The application is SEO optimized and benchmarked using google Lighthouse.

 ### front-end
 The front-end is built heavily with tailwindcss and vuejs, blade for SEO pages, and SASS to write raw styles.